 Yes, Golden LEAF expects that projects will progress from one phase to the next, though funding for one does not imply a commitment to provide funding for another.

-Are Tier 3 communities eligible for this program?
+Are Tier 3 counties and communities in those counties eligible for this program?

 Governmental entities and 501(c)(3) organizations within all North Carolina counties are eligible to apply for funding from the Golden LEAF SITE Program.
 The Golden LEAF Board will prioritize awards to projects located in rural and economically distressed counties.
 Certain counties will be required to provide matching funding for due diligence and development phase projects.
 See additional information regarding the match requirement below.